Darkelf2024/Darkelf-PySide6-Browser-PQC/PQC Attribution.md

 This project also used generative assistance (e.g., ChatGPT) during development for research, coding, and documentation — but all architecture, decisions, and final code are authored and reviewed by Dr. Moore.

+## Attribution by Edition

+This repository hosts multiple builds of Darkelf Browser.
+Attribution for external lists and tools varies by edition:

+### Standard Edition
+Includes:
+- EasyList & Fanboy Lists (CC BY-SA 4.0)
+- Disconnect.me Lists (CC BY-NC-SA 4.0 – non-commercial use only)

+### PQC Edition
+Does **not** include any third-party tracker or ad-blocking lists.
+All fingerprinting and privacy logic is implemented independently.

 ## Project Overview

 **Darkelf Browser PQC Edition v3.0**